 The 2019 Plan provides for the grant of incentive stock options, nonstatutory stock options, restricted stock awards, restricted stock units, stock appreciation rights and other stock-based awards.
 The number of shares of common stock initially available for issuance under the 2019 Plan was 1,948,970 shares of common stock plus the number of shares subject to awards outstanding under the Prior Plan that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by the Company on or after the effective date of the 2019 Plan.
 In addition, the number of shares of common stock available for issuance under the 2019 Plan is subject to an annual increase on the first day of each calendar year beginning on January 1, 2020 and ending on and including January 1, 2029 equal to the lesser of (i) 4% of the Company's outstanding shares of common stock on the final day of the immediately preceding calendar year, and (ii) such smaller number of shares of common stock as determined by the Company's board of directors.
-As of June 30, 2024, there were 4,920,656 shares available for future issuance under the 2019 Plan, including 2,175,686 shares added pursuant to this provision effective January 1, 2024.
-The maximum number of shares of common stock that may be issued under the 2019 Plan upon the exercise of incentive stock options is 14,130,029.
+As of September 30, 2024, there were 5,104,307 shares available for future issuance under the 2019 Plan upon the exercise of incentive stock options is 14,130,029.

 In November 2019, the Company's board of directors adopted and the Company's stockholders approved the Galera Therapeutics, Inc. 2019 Employee Stock Purchase Plan (the ESPP).
 The ESPP allows employees to buy Company stock through after-tax payroll deductions at a discount from market value.
 The number of shares of common stock initially available for issuance under the ESPP was 243,621 shares of common stock.
 In addition, the number of shares of common stock available for issuance under the ESPP is subject to an annual increase on the first day of each calendar year beginning on January 1, 2020 and ending on and including January 1, 2029 equal to the lesser of (i) 1% of the Company's outstanding shares of common stock on the final day of the immediately preceding calendar year and (ii) such smaller number of shares of common stock as determined by the Company's board of directors, provided that not more than 3,288,886 shares of common stock may be issued under the ESPP.
-As of June 30, 2024, there were 1,835,105 shares available for issuance under the ESPP, including 543,921 shares added pursuant to this provision effective January 1, 2024.
+As of September 30, 2024, there were 1,835,105 shares available for issuance under the ESPP, including 543,921 shares added pursuant to this provision effective January 1, 2024.